me3zaAKAgoat/42cursus/README.md

 - if the programmer tries to convert from a type that can represent more values to a type that can represent less values (say from long to short) a truncation happens in an implementation defined manner.
 - Symbols are functions and variables
 - An **archive** is a single file that contains a collection of other files and/or directories.
 Archive files are typically used for a transfer (locally or over the internet) or make a backup copy of a collection of files and directories which allow you to work with only one file instead of many.
 Likewise, archives are used for software application packaging.
 This single file can be easily compressed for ease of transfer while the files in the archive retain the structure and permissions of the original files.
-- Dereferencing or taking the address of a function just evaluates to a pointer to that function, and dereferencing a function pointer just evaluates back to the function pointer.
+- trying to get the address of a function just evaluates to a pointer to that function, and dereferencing a function pointer also just evaluates back to the function pointer.
 - `char(*)[3] and char**` are fundamentally different and the former cannot decay to the latter. `char**` is a pointer to a varible of type `char*`, it might be an array of `char*`, but that's not an array of char of length 3.
 - **Variadic functions** [Reference](https://en.wikipedia.org/wiki/Variadic_function#In_C)
   - in order to use variadic functions in C, we need to include the stdarg.h standard header that introduces the type _va_list_ and multiple other macros.